Experience + Focus = Excellence.

 We specialize in high quality insurance risk management, underwriting and inspections for Canadian nuclear exposures.
 We provide true risk transfer, secure insurance capacity and collaborate with the world’s nuclear experts to create innovative domestic solutions for our clients and members.

 Whom We Serve

 The benefit of our experience works for all stakeholders: insured clients, members, multi-level government agencies and all Canadians.
-NIAC has a 55-year history of partnering with Insurers around the globe to create reliable risk management for the nuclear industry.
+Since 1958 NIAC has had a history of partnering with Insurers around the globe to create reliable risk management for the nuclear industry.

 What We Stand For